Resonite-Community-Projects/community_events.resonite/README.md

 - `community_name`: str, The community name
 - `events_url`: str, The URL to get events from
-- `tags`: list, the list of tags for the community

 You can also add

-- `community_description`: str, The description of the community (optional)
+- `community_description`: str, The description of the community
+- `tags`: array, community tags

 Required keys in the JSON response: